Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 8. For the prevention and treatment of osteoporosis during menopause.

-Synthetic female hormonal preparations are increasingly being used.
+Synthetic female hormonal drugs are increasingly being used.
 Medicines of natural origin (conjugated estrogens) also do not lose their popularity.
-Female sex hormones in tablets are presented on the pharmacology market with the following drugs:
+Female sex hormones in tablets are presented on the pharmacological market in the following drugs:

 • Estroferm;